gridcoin-community/Gridcoin-Research/doc/developer-notes.md

 ### `debug.log`

-If the code is behaving strangely, take a look in the `debug.log` file in the data directory;
-error and debugging messages are written there.
+If the code is behaving strangely, take a look in the `debug.log` file in the data directory.
+Error and debugging messages are written there.

-The `-debug=...` command-line option controls debugging; running with just `-debug` or `-debug=1` will turn on all categories (and give you a very large `debug.log` file).
+The `-debug=<category>` command-line option controls debugging.
+Multiple options can be specified.
+While running the application, logging can be dynamically changed with the logging rpc call. -debug=VERBOSE corresponds to the most common needs for debugging, while -debug=NOISY results in extensive debugging entries.

 The Qt code routes `qDebug()` output to `debug.log` under category "qt": run with `-debug=qt` to see it.

-### Signet, testnet, and regtest modes
+### testnet mode

-If you are testing multi-machine code that needs to operate across the internet, you can run with either the `-signet` or the `-testnet` config option to test with "play bitcoins" on a test network.
+If you are testing multi-machine code that needs to operate across the internet, you can run with the `-testnet` config option to test with "play Gridcoins" on the test network.
+Please ensure you have specified an `org=<identifier>` in your config file if you use testnet.

-If you are testing something that can run on one machine, run with the `-regtest` option.
-In regression test mode, blocks can be created on demand;
-see [test/functional/](/test/functional) for tests that run in `-regtest` mode.

 ### DEBUG_LOCKORDER

-Bitcoin Core is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
+Gridcoin is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
 The `--enable-debug` configure option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are held and adds warnings to the